 Death Valley National Park, California

 Death Valley, located in California, is one of the most fascinating places in the world.
+It is one of the super cool places to visit in USA where you can experience a variety of geological wonders.

 The Death Valley area is the largest depression in North America and is 86 meters below sea level.
 It is also the driest and hottest place on the continent.